Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 ### Unfixed Bugs

-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of mozilla firefox.
-I was unable to resolve this bug on time but will address in a future release.
+Responsiveness of the website worked on all devices, screen sizes and orientation.
+The only issue was in mozilla firefox where the brush effect didn't apply as expected.
+I tried simple fixes like changing padding etc but didn't get the results I wanted.

 ## Deployment